Scholarships & Financial Aid

 • Student worker positions do not qualify for non-resident tuition waivers.

-• The Texas Education Code requires that all male students receiving a State waiver or exemption must provide one-time proof of Selective Service registration or a Selective Service Statement of Registration Status in order to be considered eligible.
-Documentation will be requested through the Financial Aid Portal in Howdy.
+• The Texas Education Code requires that all male students (both registered and exempt) receiving state funding, waivers, or exemptions provide a one-time Selective Service Statement of Registration Status.
+Eligible students will be prompted to provide this documentation in the Financial Aid Portal at howdy.tamu.edu.

 • Student Loan Repayment – Graduate students must maintain at least half-time enrollment throughout the semester for student loans to remain in an in-school deferred status.
 Dropping below half-time enrollment will trigger student loans to enter any applicable grace period, with repayment required after the grace period has elapsed.
 Changes in enrollment status from full-time to half-time have no consequence on student loans.
 Half-time enrollment for a graduate student is defined as 5 hours and for a professional student it is defined as 6 hours for the Fall and Spring semesters.